icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/web-archiving/crawl-process-overview.md

 # Web Archiving Process Overview

-This page outlines a full web capture of ICAEW.com crawl (logged-in / public) but the general process should apply to most other websites.
+> **Purpose:** This page outlines a full web capture of ICAEW.com crawl (logged-in / public) but the general process should apply to most other websites.

 ## High-level overview